PythonDataScience24/Group20_Covid-19-Dashboard/ROADMAP.md

 ### Milestone 1 - Data manipulation - Deadline: May 2

-* Import the data
+* Import data and data
-* compute simple statistics like
+* compute simple statistics for countries and regions like
   * deaths per cases
-  * number of cases
-  * number of cases (normalized by population)
+  * number of cases (absolute and normalized)
-  * number of deaths
-  * number of deaths  (normalized by population)
+  * number of deaths (absolute and normalized)
   * the Rt number

 ### Milestone 2 - Data selection - Deadline: May 16